jplattel/obsidian-clipper/readme.md

 1. Right-click on the extension icon in the menu, and click on options.
 2. A webpage should open where you can configure the options for this extension
+3. You can configure the following:
+    -   `vault`: Allows you to specify which vault to open
+    -   `note`: The name of the note you want to append to

+Once configured, you're now good to go, using it only takes two steps:

+1. Make a selection on a page and click the icon of the extension _(or use a shortcut key!)_.
+2. Obsidian will try to open the specific note within the vault you specified, you can then paste your clipping!

 ## Building further upon this extension